iamseeley/go-forth/content/page/index.md

 ### Create Themes

-I decided to create a themes directory where you can add css files and then point to the one you want to use in the config file.
+Add css files(themes) and then point to the one you want to use in the config file.
 When you build the site the theme will get copied to the assets' css directory.
 You can add your other static assets like images and js files to the assets directory.
+Also, add your favicon to the assets directory!

 ### Edit & Create Templates